Skip to content

 Pluggable & Lightweight

 Swap backends, codecs, runners.
-InMemory for tests, Postgres for production.
+InMemory for tests, Postgres for production, D1 on the edge.

 See it in action